pvss2A3/FD_YOLO-darknet/README.md

 ### Testing the Model:

 Now we can test our models on some random images and check how the model is predicting.
 We have taken some random images from Pexels [3] for testing our model prediction. we would say that are quite different from the training/testing datasets from different points, and thus they are of different distribution.
 We chose such pictures to see how well the model generalizes.
+We can check our predictions of YOLOv3 model in [YOLOv3_predictions](https://github.com/pvss2A3/FD_YOLO-darknet/tree/main/Predictions/Images/YOLOv3_predictions) folder and YOLOv4 model in [YOLOv4_predictions](https://github.com/pvss2A3/FD_YOLO-darknet/tree/main/Predictions/Images/YOLOv4_predictions) folder.

+Some sample predictions of both the models are shown below:

 ## References